Nicaragua votes in elections panned as 'parody' by international observers - KTVZ

 Nicaragua votes in elections panned as ‘parody’ by international observers

-They’ve been called “a parody,” “a sham,” and “the worst possible conditions” for a vote, but Nicaragua’s general elections are going ahead on Sunday anyway.
+They’ve been called “a parody,” “a sham,” and “the worst possible conditions” for a vote, but Nicaragua’s general elections went ahead on Sunday anyway — the first since a wave of popular demonstrations rattled the country in 2018.

-After an iron-fisted crackdown on opposition voices this year, Nicaraguan President Daniel Ortega is widely expected to claim a fourth consecutive term at the polls this weekend, alongside his vice president and wife Rosario Murillo.
+The government of incumbent President Daniel Ortega has taken no chances this year, spending the past months blocking political participation of potential rivals and closely controlling the electoral process.
+The septuagenarian strongman is widely expected to claim a fourth consecutive term at the polls this weekend, alongside his vice president and wife, Rosario Murillo.

-The vote is the first for Nicaragua since a wave of popular demonstrations in 2018 rattled the country, and the Ortega government is taking no chances, having spent the past months blocking political participation of potential rivals and closely controlling the electoral process.

-Several possible candidates for the presidency have been detained in recent months.
-Journalist and former candidate Cristiana Chamorro Barrios — whose mother defeated Ortega at the polls in 1990 — was placed under house arrest this summer on nebulous charges (which she denies) over her management of a nonprofit.
-Her cousin, economist Juan Sebastián Chamorro García, who was running for president for another party, was also arrested.
+According to Nicaraguan state media, voters turned out across the country to cast their ballots for president and members of the national assembly.
+“Massive participation in all the municipalities,” reported government-run outlet El 19 Digital, which described long lines conducted in “order, peace and tranquility.”

-Dozens of other prominent critics and opposition leaders have been detained and investigated for alleged national security concerns, according to Nicaraguan law enforcement — moves that much of the international community has criticized as political repression.
+Dozens of other prominent critics and opposition leaders were also detained and investigated for alleged national security concerns, according to Nicaraguan law enforcement — moves that much of the international community has criticized as political repression.

-Nicaraguans will also cast votes for the country’s National Assembly this Sunday — though under the current conditions, Ortega’s Sandinista National Liberation Front (FSLN) is expected to claim overwhelming victory.
-Other parties are in the running, but none are seen as significant challengers to the incumbent government, according to the Americas Society/Council of Americas.

-Furthering concerns that the deck is stacked in the septuagenarian leader’s favor and that of his party, the country’s Ortega-aligned electoral council has limited campaigning and the eligibility of political parties — creating what the Organization of American States Secretary General Luiz Almagro described in May as “the worst possible circumstances for an electoral process.”
+Furthering concerns that the deck was stacked in favor of the current President and his party, the Sandinista National Liberation Front (FSLN), the country’s Ortega-aligned electoral council had limited campaigning and the eligibility of political parties — creating what the Organization of American States Secretary General Luis Almagro described in May as “the worst possible circumstances for an electoral process.”

-Throughout it all, the specter of Covid-19 still looms over the vote.
+Throughout it all, the specter of Covid-19 has loomed over the vote.
 Though the country has officially counted fewer than 20,000 cases and just 209 deaths since the start of the pandemic, health experts say the reality could be more severe than reported.
 According to the Pan American Health Organization, less than 20% of Nicaragua’s population has been vaccinated.

 ‘A parody of an election’